nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_and_audit_JWT.md

 4.  legitimate relationship - currently expected to be a fixed value of "directcare".
 No validation will be performed as to whether the given system and or organisation are valid in their use of direct care as the kind of relationship
 5.  request- the request URL, HTTP verb and the body of the request (in the case of a Provider's create and update actions)
-6.  time - the datetime that the request landed on the NRLS web server
+6.  time - the datetime that the request landed on the NRL web server

 ### Response audit trail ###
 _"...which resulted in this response (1) at this time (2)"_

 1.  response - HTTP response code, response body (if present), Location header (for create and update)
-2.  time - the datetime that the NRLS web server posted its response to the client
+2.  time - the datetime that the NRL web server posted its response to the client

-For more detail on the Audit capabilities of the NRLS see [Auditing](overview_behaviours.html#auditing) -->
+For more detail on the Audit capabilities of the NRL see [Auditing](overview_behaviours.html#auditing) -->